projectestac/wordpress-buddypress-group-email-subscription/readme.txt

 7. Admin Settings

 == Changelog ==

+= 4.2.4 =
+* Fix regression in 4.2.3 that caused certain tokens not to be replaced in Welcome emails.

+= 4.2.3 =
+* Security hardening
+* Internal code improvements, including localization and accessibility improvements
+* New filter for content sent to `wp_mail()`.

+= 4.2.2 =
+* Update BP 12.0 polyfills library for improved compatibility with older versions of BP and old forks.
+* Fix URL construction bug that caused the 'change all members' subscription level' link to be broken in some cases.
+* Improve encoding of characters in notification emails.

+= 4.2.1 =
+* Update BP 12.0 polyfills to fix some redirect issues.

 = 4.2.0 =
 * Compatibility with BuddyPress 12.0+ and its new system for building URLs using WP's Rewrites API.